MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508MultiSandbox.rst

 Create a new Sandboxed Application project as follows in Android Studio:

-- Click on :guilabel:`File` > :guilabel:`New` > :guilabel:`Project...`.
+- Click on :guilabel:`File` > :guilabel:`New` > :guilabel:`Project...`,
-- Select :guilabel:`Generic` > :guilabel:`New MicroEJ project`.
+- Select :guilabel:`Generic` > :guilabel:`New MicroEJ project`:

    .. figure:: images/android-studio-create-project-01.png
       :alt: Project Creation in Android Studio
       :align: center
       :scale: 70%

-- Click on the :guilabel:`Next` button.
+- Click on the :guilabel:`Next` button,
-- Fill the name of the project in the :guilabel:`Name` field.
+- Fill the name of the project in the :guilabel:`Name` field,
-- Fill the package name of the project in the :guilabel:`Package name` field.
+- Fill the package name of the project in the :guilabel:`Package name` field,
-- Select the location of the project in the :guilabel:`Save location` field.
+- Select the location of the project in the :guilabel:`Save location` field,
-- Keep the default Android SDK in the :guilabel:`Minimum SDK` field.
+- Keep the default Android SDK in the :guilabel:`Minimum SDK` field,
-- Select :guilabel:`Kotlin` for the :guilabel:`Build configuration language` field.
+- Select :guilabel:`Kotlin` for the :guilabel:`Build configuration language` field:

 .. note::
    Groovy build script DSL is not officially supported by the SDK, so the project created by the Wizard uses Kotlin regardless